loggoo53/bevel/docs/source/concepts/sequence-diagram.md

 # Bevel Sequence Diagram

-When using Ansible automation in Bevel, it is important to understand the sequence and flow as this will determine how you confgure your networking.
+When using Ansible automation in Bevel, it is important to understand the sequence and flow as this will determine how you configure your networking.

 !!! tip